TimHanewich/ranger/docs/misc.md

 Save and exit!
 Next time you reboot, that script will be run.

-## Fixing Motor Gear to Drive Gear Tension
-`base_center` has the holes that the TT motor holder mounts into.
-Naturally, where these holes are are very important.
-I think I got it wrong in the first iteration - there is far too much tension, even possibly damaging the motors internal gears and causing it to malfunction (stall way too early).

-I designed a few iterations of the `base_center` part, each one with varying distances:
-- `base_center_v1` - what I started with, and what each next one is measured against.
-- `base_center_v2` - 1mm more space - **This seems to be right!**

 ## Controlling the Servo
 See [this video](https://www.youtube.com/watch?v=uOQk8SJso6Q) that describes very well how the SG-90 servo can be controlled.